 Potential participants were screened for eligibility for this study using a questionnaire that included the PDDS Scale, 18 confirmation of formal MS diagnosis and questions regarding PA levels.
-The PDDS scale contains a tions regarding PA levels.
-The PDDS scale contains a single item for measuring self-reported neurological impairment on an ordinal level from zero (Normal) to ining, Al training, and similar tech eight (Bedridden).
+The PDDS scale contains a single item for measuring self-reported neurological impairment on an ordinal level from zero (Normal) to eight (Bedridden).
 Scores from the PDDS are linearly and strongly related with physician-administered Expanded Disability Status Scale (EDSS) scores.
 18